landon9720/resume/README.md

 * Janrain services capture profile and event data from sources including social networks, web forms, and user behavior.
 At Janrain, I lead the effort to build analytics products that leverage this data.
 My responsibilities include technology proof-of-concepts (Apache Hadoop, Apache Spark), vendor evaluations (Tableau, QlikView, Birst, GoodData), definition of system architecture, project planning, and project leadership.

 * Janrain manages engineering projects using the methodologies of scrum, continuous delivery, and iterative development.
 At Janrain, I define, prioritize, and sequence work.
 I collaborate with individual contributors, and drive stakeholder understanding and alignment.
-I faciliate process meetings, including sprint planning, and demonstrations of progress.
+I facilitate process meetings, including sprint planning, and demonstrations of progress.

 #### Marin Software